opendatacube/datacube-ows/docs/configuration.rst

 ============================================

-Once you have extracted your metadata into a single file, separate from the main body of configuration, as described `above <#metadata-separation>`_, generate a translation catalog for every language you want translations for - including the "native" language that your messages file is already in:
+Once you have extracted your metadata into a single file, separate from the main body of configuration, as described :ref:`above <metadata-separation>`, generate a translation catalog for every language you want translations for - including the "native" language that your messages file is already in:

 ::